zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

    * - | ``metadata``
        | object
      - The optional metadata you provided upon payment creation.
-Metadata can be used to link an order to a payment.
+Metadata can for example be used to link an order to a payment.

    * - | ``locale``
        | string